Skip to main content

 Getting the Computational Model content

 These examples show how to create and load a model by posting it to the Jinko API in different formats.
-The model is uploaded to a specified folder in your project workspace.
+Once you have a Model object, use model.move_to_folder(folder) to place it in a specific folder in your project workspace.

 For more details on model creation and editing, refer to the guide on Computational Models.